biyichen/Caret_Project/README.md

 #### testy      Active Inactive
 ####   Active       64       10
 ####   Inactive     13       44
+#### The classifier made a total of 131 predictions (e.g., 131 patients were being tested for the presence of that Multidrug resistance reversal agent).
+Out of those 131 cases, the classifier predicted "active" 77 times, and "inactive" 54 times.
+In reality, 74 patients in the sample have the Multidrug resistance reversal agent, and 57 patients do not.
+#### Accuracy: Overall, how often is the classifier correct?
+(TP+TN)/total = (44+64)/131 = 0.824
+#### Misclassification Rate(Error Rate):0.176
+#### Precision: When it predicts inactive, how often is it correct?
+0.815
+#### Prevalence: How often does the inactive condition actually occur in our sample?
+57/131 = 0.435
 ```
 models <- list(gbmFit1, gbmFit2);
 predValues <- extractPrediction(models, testX=testx, testY=testy)